 Duration: 24 months starting 1st Quarter of Year 2 of PECSME Implementation.

-Direct Supervisor: Project ManagerExpertInstitutions
+Direct Supervisor: Task Expert on Policy and Institutions

 Purpose of Sub-Contract

 The purpose of this Sub-contractor is to assist MOI in the formulation of a Regulation on EE Service Providers’ Accreditation and a Direction on Energy Consumption Reporting.